Libberator/Libberator.github.io/_posts/2023-07-04-quaternions.md

 <details><summary><b>Example Terminology Usage</b></summary>
 Consider an object initially facing East.
 "Facing East" represents its current orientation.
 To make the object face East again after a change in orientation, we need to apply a rotation.
 On the other hand, if we simply say "turn 90° about the Y axis", we directly specify the rotation without explicitly mentioning the resulting orientation.
 English is hard; hopefully this helps.
 </details>

+When you see or hear "multiplying" (in the context of quaternions), it's easier to think of "applying" instead (not in the sene of "setting" but rather "modifying by").
+A quaternion times a vector means you're *applying* the rotation *to* the vector.
+If you ever heard someone say *"multiplying quaternions together is like adding them"*, **unlearn that**.
+We don't "add" quaternions in the traditional sense.
+Instead, one rotation gets *applied* to the other.
+It's better in the long-run to think about them properly rather than lazily.

 Also worth mentioning...
 - I will be using Unity's coordinate system (X = right, Y = up, Z = forward), which is a Left-Handed coordinate system (i.e. satisfies Left-Hand Rule).
 If you don't know what that means, look it up.
 In short: positive angles are CCW rotations when looking in the same direction of the axis you're rotating about.